 For the most part, the Company's assets consist of cash and cash equivalents and assets that it can readily convert into cash.
 The receivable from brokers, dealers and clearing organizations represents deposits for securities borrowed transactions, margin deposits or current transactions awaiting settlement.
 The receivable from customers represents margin balances and amounts due on transactions awaiting settlement.
 Our receivables are, for the most part, collateralized by marketable securities.
 Our collateral maintenance policies and procedures are designed to limit our exposure to credit risk.
-Securities owned, with the exception of the auction rate securities, are mainly comprised of actively trading, readily marketable securities.
-We advanced \$21.5 million in forgivable notes (which are inherently illiquid) to employees for the year ended December 31, 2023 (\$19.8 million for the year ended December 31, 2022) as upfront or backend inducements to commence or continue employment as the case may be.
+Securities owned, with the exception of the auction rate securities and trade claims, are mainly comprised of actively trading, readily marketable securities.

+We issued \$25.4 million in forgivable notes (which are inherently illiquid) to employees for the year ended December 31, 2024 (\$21.5 million for the year ended December 31, 2023) as upfront or backend inducements to commence or continue employment as the case may be.
 The amount of funds allocated to such inducements will vary with hiring activity.

-We satisfy our need for short-term liquidity from internally generated funds, collateralized and uncollateralized bank borrowings, stock loans and repurchase agreements and warehouse facilities.
-Bank borrowings are, in most cases, collateralized by firm and customer securities.
+We satisfy our need for liquidity from internally generated funds, collateralized and uncollateralized bank borrowings, stock loans and repurchase agreements and warehouse facilities.
+Bank borrowings are uncommitted in nature and, in most cases, collateralized by firm and customer securities.

 We obtain short-term borrowings primarily through bank call loans.
 Bank call loans are generally payable on demand and bear interest at various rates.
-At December 31, 2023, bank call loans were zero (zero at December 31, 2022).
-The average daily bank loan outstanding for the year ended December 31, 2023 was \$49.4 million (\$79.4 million for the year ended December 31, 2022).
-The largest daily bank loan outstanding for the year ended December 31, 2023 was \$167.3 million (\$226.6 million for the year ended December 31, 2022).
+At December 31, 2024, bank call loans were \$252.1 million (zero at December 31, 2023).
+The average daily bank loan outstanding for the year ended December 31, 2024 was \$167.7 million (\$49.4 million for the year ended December 31, 2023).
+The largest daily bank loan outstanding for the year ended December 31, 2023).
+The largest daily bank loan outstanding for the year ended December 31, 2023).

-At December 31, 2023, securities loan balances totaled \$285.0 million (\$320.8 million at December 31, 2022).
-The average daily securities loan balance for the year ended December 31, 2023 was \$327.0 million (\$297.6 million for the year ended December 31, 2022).
-The largest daily stock loan balance for the year ended December 31, 2023 was \$391.5 million (\$350.1 million for the year ended December 31, 2022).
+At December 31, 2024, securities loan balances totaled \$235.5 million (\$285.0 million at December 31, 2023).
+The average daily securities loan balance for the year ended December 31, 2024 was \$305.8 million (\$327.0 million for the year ended December 31, 2023).
+The largest daily stock loan balance for the year ended December 31, 2024 was \$425.3 million (\$391.5 million for the year ended December 31, 2023).